bsaguil5/bsaguil5/README.md

-# Hello, I'm Brandon Saguil!
-I use computer programming to cater to my many random interests!
+# Hello, I'm Brandon!
+I use computer programming to help me with many of my interests!

 ## Fun Coding Projects that I've done (still more to add):